As seen on:

-When to use bar graphs
+When to use bar chart?

-Bar graphs vs pie charts
+Bar charts vs pie charts

 Pie charts are a good choice if you want to compare a small set of data to the whole.
 Bar graphs on the other hand are good if you have a larger number of data categories, particularly if there are small differences between them.
 For example, you could use a pie chart to visualize how different marketing channels contribute to overall business revenue (assuming the number of channels is not very large).
 Whereas a bar chart would be a better way to represent how much was spent on ads per month during the last year.

-Bar graphs vs line charts
+Bar charts vs line charts

 Line charts are ideal to show trends over time.
 The continuity of the line allows for better visualization of more subtle differences between periods.
 For example, the increase in revenue month on month.
 Line charts are not recommended for larger data sets, since it will make harder to compare groups of data.

-Type of bar graphs
+Type of bar charts

 Vertical bar charts